rerobots/cli/README.md

 Now, in the doc/ directory,

-    make doc
+    make

 The result is in build/.
-Start at build/index.html
+Start reading at build/index.html

 Participating